-NOTE: If, during normal operation, the "Check real size" lamp starts blinking, press and hold the SET Button.
+NOTE: If, during normal operation, the "Check real size" lamp starts blinking, press and hold the SET REAL SIZE button.
 Measure and enter the distance between the saw heads with an accuracy of 0,1 mm.
-For example: if you want to enter 102mm - press 1-0-2-0 without any pauses and confirm by pressing
+For example: if you want to enter 102mm - press 1-0-2-0 without any pauses and confirm by pressing SAVE.

-SAVE